Vertical search: Benefits

-Vertical search can be viewed as similar to enterprise search where the domain of focus is the enterprise, such as a company, government or other organization.
-In 2013, consumer price comparison websites with integrated vertical search engines such as FindTheBest drew large rounds of venture capital funding, indicating a growth trend for these applications of vertical search technology.
+Vertical search can be viewed as similar to enterprise search where the domain of focus is the enterprise, such as a company, government or organization.
+In 2013, consumer price comparison websites with integrated vertical search engines, such as FindTheBest (later Graphiq), drew large rounds of venture capital funding, indicating a growth trend for these applications of vertical search technology.

 Domain-specific search

-Domain-specific verticals focus on a specific topic.
-John Battelle describes this in his book The Search (2005):
+Domain-specific search was popularized as a term by Andrew McCallum, Kamal Nigam, Jason Rennie, and Kristie Seymore, in A Machine Learning Approach to Building Domain-Specific Search Engines, published in 1999.

-Domain-specific search solutions focus on one area of knowledge, creating customized search experiences, that because of the domain's limited corpus and clear relationships between concepts, provide extremely relevant results for searchers.
+Domain-specific verticals focus on a specific topic, creating customized search experiences, that, due to the domain's limited corpus and clear relationships between concepts, provides highly relevant results for searchers.

 Any general search engine would be indexing all the pages and searches in a breadth-first manner to collect documents.
 The spidering in domain-specific search engines more efficiently searches a small subset of documents by focusing on a particular set.
 Spidering accomplished with a reinforcement-learning framework has been found to be three times more efficient than breadth-first search.

 DARPA's Memex program

-In early 2014, the Defense Advanced Research Projects Agency (DARPA) released a statement on their website outlining the preliminary details of the "Memex program", which aims at developing new search technologies overcoming some limitations of text-based search.
-DARPA wants the Memex technology developed in this research to be usable for search engines that can search for information on the Deep Web – the part of the Internet that is largely unreachable by commercial search engines like Google or Yahoo.
+In early 2014, the Defense Advanced Research Projects Agency (DARPA) released a statement on their website outlining the preliminary details of the "Memex", a three-year research program that aimed to develop new search technologies that could overcome some limitations of text-based search.
+Memex is a portmanteau of "memory" and "extension".
+The program's name was given in tribute to Vannevar Bush's original 1945 Memex invention, which served as inspiration.

+DARPA expects the Memex technology developed in the research to be usable for search engines that can search for information on the Deep Web – the part of the Internet that is largely unreachable by commercial search engines, like Google or Yahoo.
 DARPA's website describes that "The goal is to invent better methods for interacting with and sharing information, so users can quickly and thoroughly organize and search subsets of information relevant to their individual interests".
 As reported in a 2015 Wired article, the search technology being developed in the Memex program "aims to shine a light on the dark web and uncover patterns and relationships in online data to help law enforcement and others track illegal activity".
-DARPA intends for the program to replace the centralized procedures used by commercial search engines, stating that the "creation of a new domain-specific indexing and search paradigm will provide mechanisms for improved content discovery, information extraction, information retrieval, user collaboration, and extension of current search capabilities to the deep web, the dark web, and nontraditional (e.g. multimedia) content".
-In their description of the program, DARPA explains the program's name as a tribute to Bush's original Memex invention, which served as an inspiration.

-In April 2015, it was announced parts of Memex would be open sourced.
-Modules were available for download.
+DARPA designed the program to replace the centralized procedures used by commercial search engines, stating that the "creation of a new domain-specific indexing and search paradigm will provide mechanisms for improved content discovery, information extraction, information retrieval, user collaboration, and extension of current search capabilities to the deep web, the dark web, and nontraditional (e.g. multimedia) content".
+In April 2015, it was announced that parts of Memex would be open-sourced, with modules were available for download.